-Can I apply to both the New Pathway and the Health Sciences and Technology (HST) programs?
+Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

-Students may apply to the HST program or the New Pathway program, or to both.
+Students may apply to the HST program or the Pathways program, or to both.
 Application to both programs in no way prejudices the chance of acceptance to either one.
 Students may also indicate candidacy for the Medical Scientist Training Program of the MD/PhD program.
 Familiarize yourself with the unique aspects of each program when deciding to apply.
-The New Pathway MD program places emphasis on the patient-doctor relationship, the social context and problems of modern medicine and health care, and the extraordinary prospects created by the progress in biological sciences.
-The New Pathway curriculum uses a problem-based approach that emphasizes small-group tutorials and self-directed learning, complemented by laboratories, conferences, and lectures.
+The Pathways MD program places emphasis on the patient-doctor relationship, the social context and problems of modern medicine and health care, and the extraordinary prospects created by the progress in biological sciences.
+The Pathways curriculum uses a problem-based approach that emphasizes small-group tutorials and self-directed learning, complemented by laboratories, conferences, and lectures.

 The HST MD program is oriented towards students with a declared interest in a career in biomedical research or a strong interest and background in physical or molecular science.
 The HST curriculum is designed to emphasize basic and quantitative understanding of modern biomedical sciences and pathophysiologic processes and a fundamental approach to important concepts in modern biology and biotechnology.